-Similarly, Fig.~\ref{fig:INS_map_8T_10p8T}(a) and (c) show the magnetic excitation spectra for 8 T and 10.8 T in the uud and V phases, respectively, along the selected paths described above.
-The corresponding LSWT simulations are plotted in (b) and (d).
-The best agreement between the data and simulation is achieved using the exchange parameters summarized in Table~\ref{tab:exchange_paramters}.
-Notably, the exchange parameters and the g-tensor are renormalized relative to the values extracted from the magnetization data.
-The magnitude of renormalization in $J_{zz}$ is modest, amounting to approximately 17\% in the uud phase and 10\% in the V phase, whereas the renormalization in $g_c$ is about 10\% in both fields.
 At present, NLSWT calculations for the uud or V phases are not available.
 Nevertheless, qualitative trends can be inferred on general grounds.
-The collinear uud phase lacks cubic terms, hence there is likely stronger upward renormalization of $J$ for the LSWT fits due to the quartic terms.
+The collinear uud phase lacks cubic interaction terms, hence there is likely stronger upward renormalization of $J$ for the LSWT fits due to quartic interactions.
+A continuum may still arise from these quartic terms as well as from the two-magnon scattering.
 In contrast, both cubic and quartic terms are at play in the V phase.
 In addition, the V phase lies closer to the saturation field $H_{\text{sat}}$, above which LSWT is exact.
 Therefore, $J$ extracted from the LSWT fit in this phase should be closer to the ``bare" $J$ in the Hamiltonian.
 These trends in the uud and V phases also broadly correspond to the lesser visibility and hence lesser role of the two-magnon continuum.